unsw-edu-au/QBot/Readme.md

 When you're ready to try out QBot, or to use it in your own organization, follow the steps in the [Deployment guide](Documentation/deployment-guide.md).

 ## Feedback
 Thoughts?
 Questions?
 Ideas?
-Share them with us on [here](https://github.com/unsw-edu-au/QBot/issues/new)!
+Share them with us [here](https://github.com/unsw-edu-au/QBot/issues/new)!

 Please report bugs and other code issues [here](https://github.com/unsw-edu-au/QBot/issues/new).